-For two of those vehicles, both of which I bought used, I never had comprehensive coverage.
+For the first two vehicles, both of which I bought used, I never had comprehensive coverage.

 Comprehensive coverage is insurance that protects your car against damage that is not related to a collision.
 If your car gets stolen, that's comprehensive coverage.
 If there's a natural disaster, that's comprehensive coverage.
 If a riot breaks out and your car gets flipped over, that's comprehensive coverage.

 By opting out of comprehensive coverage, I was able to save hundreds of dollars a year and was fortunate in that my gamble paid off.
 I never had the guts to eliminate collision coverage though! (covers my car in the event of a collision)

 That's just one of the (more riskier) ways you can reduce your auto insurance premiums.

 (if you read our guide to lowering your homeowner's insurance premiums, many of these will sound familiar — just skip to Cut Collision and Comprehensive Coverage) for auto-specific)